A Typical Agency Conversation

 • who are approaching their first major media exposure underprepared for what needs to come through

-there’s likely something being left on the table.
+something is being left on the table.

-That’s a confidential conversation.
+That’s usually where a confidential conversation begins.

 For Agents